Students studying at tables

 On-Campus Housing

-For students with a recognized contract through UC Davis Student Housing and who pay costs quarterly or monthly via MyBill, this is a direct cost.
-For financial aid and budget purposes, the following are considered On-Campus Housing for the 2023-24 academic year:
+For students with a recognized contract through UC Davis Student Housing and who pay costs quarter by quarter via MyBill, this is a direct cost.
+For financial aid and budget purposes, the following are considered On-Campus Housing for the 2024-25 academic year:

 Important: Students should ensure that MyAwards is displaying the correct housing status based on the information provided above.
 Students can view their housing status on the Summary tab by expanding the Total Estimated Cost of Attendance dropdown.